Is Air Duct Cleaning a Scam? What Homeowners Need to Know

-- 2 min read
+- 3 min read

-So let’s clear the air.
+So, let’s clear the air.
+Is air duct cleaning a scam?

-Why Air Duct Cleaning Gets Labeled a “Scam” The biggest red flags homeowners report include:
+Why Air Duct Cleaning Gets Labeled a “Scam”

 Extremely low advertised prices with surprise add-ons